 If true, downloads rendered equation, otherwise returns image

-Returns supported export options.
+Returns the supported export options.

-Returns current inline status.
+Returns the current inline status.

-Returns supported output colours.
+Returns the supported output colours.

-Returns supported output DPI.
+Returns the supported output DPI.

-Returns supported output font sizes.
+Returns the supported output font sizes.

-Returns supported output fonts.
+Returns the supported output fonts.

-Returns supported output formats.
+Returns the supported output formats.

-Sets the Background Color of equation.
+Sets the Background Color of the Output.

 One of ['', 'bg{white}', 'bg{black}', 'bg{red}', 'bg{green}', 'bg{blue}']

-Sets the Dots Per Inch (dpi) of the Output.
+Sets the Dpi of the Output.

 One of ['50', '80', '100', '110', '120', '150', '200', '300']